Divided Dyersville council votes to keep pool closed this year

-DYERSVILLE, IOWA — A divided Dyersville City Council voted Monday to not open the city pool this summer, saying savings could be used to improve the facility for next season.
+DYERSVILLE, Iowa — A divided Dyersville City Council this week decided not to open the city swimming pool this summer, saying savings could be used to improve the facility for next season.

-Council members voted 3-2 to keep the Dyersville Aquatic Center closed after its original opening date was delayed by the COVID-19 pandemic.
-Council Members Mike English, Jenni Ostwinkle Silva and Jim Gibbs voted in favor that move.
+Council members voted, 3-2, to keep the Dyersville Aquatic Center closed after its original opening date was delayed by the COVID-19 pandemic.
+Council Members Mike English, Jenni Ostwinkle Silva and Jim Gibbs supported that move.

 “My feeling is we pass this season,” English said.
 “It is going to cost us $100,000 to open it.
 I think what I want to do is go to the (Parks & Recreation Commission) board and say let’s upgrade this thing next year.”